49ers legend Dwight Clark says he has ALS

 I’ve been asked if playing football caused this.
 I don’t know for sure.
 But I certainly suspect it did.
 And I encourage the NFLPA and the NFL to continue working together in their efforts to make the game of football safer, especially as it relates to head trauma.

-Clark is best known for teaming up with Joe Montana to make of the most famous plays in football history.
-Simply known as “The Catch,” Clark made a leaping reception in the back of the end zone to beat the Dallas Cowboys in the 1981 NFC championship game.
+Clark is best known for teaming up with Joe Montana to make one of the most famous plays in football history.
+Simply known as “The Catch,” Clark made a leaping reception in the back of the end zone to beat the Dallas Cowboys in the 1981 season’s NFC championship game.
 Clark played for the Niners for nine seasons, retiring at age 30 after 6,750 yards and 48 touchdowns.
 He later served as the Niners GM in 1998 and served in the same role for the Cleveland Browns from 1998 to 2002.

 Clark said he has heard from all of his former Niners teammates and they have pledged their full support.
 He also vows he will be active in raising awareness for ALS and wants to pursue a cure.